 1st Line of Defense owns and manages the risks.
-Line Management and staff are responsible for day to day risk-taking management and decision-making according to prior defined risk-appetite at the Executive Committee level.
+Line Management and staff are responsible for day-today risk-taking management and decision-making according to prior defined risk-appetite at the Executive Committee level.
 This 1st line of defense has a primary responsibility for establishing and maintaining and effective control environment.
 The 1st line of defense is the one responsible for identifying and managing the risks inherent in the products, services and activities for which they are responsible.

 Management, as the primary risk owner, should as first line of defense design, implement, maintain, monitor, evaluate, and report to the 2nd line of defense on the organization's internal control system in accordance with risk strategy and policies on internal control as approved by the governing body.

 Each person within the organization - management and other employees alike - should be held accountable for proper understanding and execution of risk management and internal control within his or her span of authority.

-- 2nd Line of Defense: Risk Management and Compliance are set as functions of second level control, independent of business.
-The 2nd line of defense is responsible for developing an internal control framework and for monitoring 1st line internal controls and for reporting their results to their respective reporting lines. - 3rd Line of Defense: Internal Audit provides independent assurance on the effectiveness of the internal control system.
+2nd Line of Defense: Risk Management and Compliance are set as functions of second level control, independent of business.
+The 2nd line of defense is responsible for developing an internal control framework and for monitoring 1st

+The 2nd line of defense is responsible for developing an internal control framework and for monitoring 1st line internal controls and for reporting their results to their respective reporting lines.

+• 3rd Line of Defense: Internal Audit provides independent assurance on the effectiveness of the internal control system.
 Internal Audit supports the Board and Executive Committee to protect the reputation and sustainability of the organization by providing an independent and objective assurance activity designed to add value and improve the organization's operations.